codecraftingtools/codecraftingtools.github.io/src/design.rst

 to operating systems, providing a way to develop software components that are not tied to a particular host OS, but are instead portable to any supported real-time or non-real-time operating environment without modification.
+In order to achieve this, any OS-specific code must be incorporated into a lower-level abstraction layer or handled by the run-time environment.
 Although future possibilities are endless, the current focus is on providing support for:

 - Standard desktop and embedded Linux
 - Real-time Linux (PREEMPT_RT)